KKKZOZ/KKKZOZ.github.io/content/posts/Books/100-Go-Mistakes/chapter2-code-and-project-organization.md

 ---
-title: "100 Mistakes in Golang: Chapter 2 Code and Project Organization"
+title: "100 Mistakes in Golang: Chapter 2 "
 tags:
   - BookNote
   - 100 Mistakes in Golang